int-brain-lab/iblenv/docs_gh_pages/06_examples.rst

 Examples
 ========

-Below is a list of short examples
+Below is a list of short examples using public IBL data

 .. toctree::
    :maxdepth: 1